ITenthusiasm/custom-elements/src/Combobox/docs/guides/styling-the-combobox.md

 }
 ```

 With this, we've basically encoded and satisfied the W3C Accessibility Spec directly in our CSS.
-And this code is much simpler than whatever we could come up with in JS!
+And this code is much simpler (and more performant) than whatever we could come up with in JS!
 This is why some of the component's functionality is implemented in CSS instead of JS.

 <!-- TODO: We should write an article on why anchoring CSS to A11y benefits codebases, then link to that article in the paragraph above.
 We want to avoid using too many words in this section because it will be more overwhelming for people who are primarily looking for help rather than philosphy. -->

 ### Styling the `SelectEnhancer`

 Styling the `SelectEnhancer` is the easiest part.
-Typically, you'll just be using styles that make the Custom Element function effectively as a wrapper/container (e.g., [`position`](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference/Properties/position), [`display`](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference/Properties/display), and/or [`box-sizing`](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference/Properties/box-sizing) styles).
+Typically, you'll just be using styles that make the Custom Element function effectively as a wrapper/container (e.g., [`position`](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference/Properties/position), [`display`](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference/Properties/display), and [`box-sizing`](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference/Properties/box-sizing) styles).

 ```css
 select-enhancer {